 In addition to clinical training, the LEND trainee will participate in weekly interdisciplinary seminars, attend EHDI and AUCD meetings, participate in a research project, and may be involved with community outreach activities.

 A stipend may be offered dependent upon LEND grant status.

 Applicants should be students in good standing in an accredited, university-based AuD program with intent to complete all university-based classwork (e.g., 3rd year) prior to beginning the externship.
 In order to be eligible for the LEND stipend, the trainee must be a U.S. citizen.

-Externs accepted for the position will be asked to provide proof of medical insurance and will need to provide proof of vaccinations and PPD testing (or undergo testing to verify status) and receive any needed vaccinations/PPD test and an annual influenza vaccine.
+Externs accepted for the position will be asked to provide proof of medical insurance and will need to provide proof of vaccinations and TB testing (or undergo testing to verify status) and receive any needed vaccinations/TB test and an annual influenza vaccine.

 Primary Practice Setting:

 Other Outpatient clinic/rehabilitation center

 0 FTE Masters Degree 3 FTE Au.D.
 0 FTE Ph.D.
 0 FTE Other Doctorate (ScD) 0 FTE professional support staff (technicians/audiometric assistants) 2 FTE Clerical Support Staff